Great Plague of London: Aftermath

 By late autumn, the death toll in London and the suburbs began to slow until, in February 1666, it was considered safe enough for the King and his entourage to come back to the city.
 With the return of the monarch, others began to return: The gentry returned in their carriages accompanied by carts piled high with their belongings.
 The judges moved back from Windsor to sit in Westminster Hall; Parliament, which had been prorogued in April 1665, did not reconvene until September 1666.
 Trade recommenced and businesses and workshops opened up.
 London was the goal of a new wave of people who flocked to the city in expectation of making their fortunes.
 Writing at the end of March 1666, Lord Clarendon, the Lord Chancellor, stated "... the streets were as full, the Exchange as much crowded, the people in all places as numerous as they had ever been seen ...".

 Plague cases continued to occur sporadically at a modest rate until mid-1666.
 That September, the Great Fire of London destroyed much of the City of London, and some people believed that the fire put an end to the epidemic.
 It is now thought that the plague had largely subsided before the fire took place.
 Most of the later cases of plague were found in the suburbs, and it was the City of London that was destroyed by the fire.

 According to the Bills of Mortality, there were in total 68,596 deaths in London from the plague in 1665.
 Lord Clarendon estimated that the true number of mortalities was probably twice that figure.
 1666 saw further deaths in other cities but on a lesser scale.
 Dr Thomas Gumble, chaplain to the Duke of Albemarle, both of whom had stayed in London for the whole of the epidemic, estimated that the total death count for the country from plague during 1665 and 1666 was about 200,000.
-Among the more notable death victims were Samuel Fisher, John Godwin, John Lewger and George Starkey.
+Among the more notable death victims were Samuel Fisher, John Lewger and George Starkey.